voidspawner/void.os/README.md

 void.void
 ```

+## Security

+Each application can run in a separate isolated space, with a limited set of actions, or in a separate virtual machine, so that no data corruption or stealing occurs.

 ## V O I D os retro

 An Operating System with **V O I D lang** that can run on retro computers.